 First and foremost, consider what type of game you’ll be hunting.
 If you’re 80 percent sure that deer are the most likely thing you’ll hunt, you’re over halfway there.
-See our related story on choosing a deer hunting rifle.

 The biggest mistake that a beginner often makes is choosing a rifle that will kill any and all North American big game.
 I know because I made that very mistake and now I have a beautiful rifle that spends most of its time in the gun safe.

 After you get over the “bigger is better” misnomer, take a good look at the terrain you’ll most likely be hunting in.
 If you’re going to be sneaking through thick forest, what good is a rifle made for long range (typically having a long barrel)?
 Then again, if you’re sure you’ll need long range accuracy, a short barreled lever gun will probably leave you super frustrated.

 Beautiful whitetail deer

 The perfect shot